Estate Planning · Estate Administration

 What Is the SECURE Act 10-Year Rule for Non-Spouse Beneficiaries?

 The Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act), effective January 1, 2020, eliminated the stretch IRA for most non-spouse beneficiaries and replaced it with a ten-year distribution requirement.
 Most non-spouse beneficiaries who inherit an IRA or 401(k) must now withdraw the entire account balance within ten years of the account owner’s death.
 This rule applies regardless of the beneficiary’s age and eliminates the previous option to stretch distributions over the beneficiary’s life expectancy, which in some cases allowed decades of tax-deferred growth.
+For large inherited IRAs, dynasty trust planning may provide alternative long-term tax and asset protection strategies.
 Certain beneficiaries remain exempt from the ten-year rule and may still take distributions over their life expectancy, including surviving spouses, minor children of the account owner until they reach the age of majority, disabled or chronically ill individuals, and beneficiaries who are not more than ten years younger than the account owner.
 Once a minor child of the account owner reaches the age of majority (age eighteen in Pennsylvania for most purposes, or age twenty-six if still in school under IRS regulations), the ten-year rule applies to the remaining balance from that point forward.

 How Does Pennsylvania Inheritance Tax Apply to Inherited Retirement Accounts?